Hacking the Packing Tips

 If I had to list the most tiresome parts of travelling, packing would be up there in my top 10.
 No matter how big the bag, there’s always more stuff than space so I’m always open to some packing efficiency tips.
-For this post, brought to you with support from Holiday Inn Express, I’ve been finding out what their suitcase czar suggests, and getting the kids to see if they can make his tips work for us…
+In this post, brought to you with support from Holiday Inn Express, I find out what their suitcase czar suggests, get the kids to see if they can make his tips work for us and serve up 10 tips of our own for hacking the packing for outdoor and activity based holidays…

 Meet the packing efficiency engineer